-Virtual doctor visits allow you to connect to a doctor in minutes - anytime, anywhere - using a smartphone, tablet, or computer, for \$5 or less per virtual visit.
+Virtual doctor visits through Teladoc (an Aetna partner) and MDLive (a Cigna partner) allow you to connect to a doctor in minutes - anytime, anywhere - using a smartphone, tablet, or computer, for approximately \$5 per virtual visit (before the deductible) for primary care services.
+Mental health services are covered at 80% after the deductible.
 Doctors can make diagnoses, provide advice and call in prescriptions to your local pharmacy.
 Register before you need care: Go to My Health.

-Prescription Drug Coverage
+The Prescription Drug Plan

-Your prescription drug coverage is the same under Option 1 and Option 2 of the Medical Plan and is administered by CVS Caremark.
+The Prescription Drug Plan is the same under Option 1 and Option 2 of the Medical Plan and is administered by CVS Caremark.
 Prescription drug coverage has a separate plan design from the other Medical Plan features, with a separate deductible, copayments, and coinsurance, and a separate "safety net" in the form of per-prescription maximums and an annual prescription drug out-of-pocket maximum.
 You will receive a separate prescription drug identification (ID) card from CVS Caremark in addition to your Medical Plan ID card.

-For Help with Prescription Drug Coverage
+For Help with the Prescription Drug Plan